x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 # Key Usage Bits

-The intended application for the key is indicated in the keyUsage certificate extension.
+The intended application for the key is indicated in the keyUsage certificate extension [RFC5280].

-If the keyUsage extension is present in an end-entity certificate that indicates id-alg-xmss-hashsig or id-alg-xmssmt-hashsig in SubjectPublicKeyInfo, then the keyUsage extension MUST contain one or both of the following values:
+If the keyUsage extension is present in an end-entity certificate that indicates `id-alg-sphincs-plus-128`, `id-alg-sphincs-plus-192`, or `id-alg-sphincs-plus-256`, then it MUST contain at least one of the following
+values:

-    nonRepudiation; and
+    nonRepudiation; or
     digitalSignature.

+If the keyUsage extension is present in a code signing certificate that indicates `id-alg-hss-lms-hashsig`, `id-alg-xmss-hashsig`, `id-alg-xmssmt-hashsig`, `id-alg-sphincs-plus-128`, `id-alg-sphincs-plus-192`, or `id-alg-sphincs-plus-256`, then it MUST contain at least one of the following values:

+    nonRepudiation; or
+    digitalSignature.

-If the keyUsage extension is present in a certification authority certificate that indicates id-alg-xmss-hashsig or id-alg-xmssmt-hashsig, then the keyUsage extension MUST contain one or more of the following values:
+If the keyUsage extension is present in a certification authority certificate that indicates `id-alg-hss-lms-hashsig`, `id-alg-xmss-hashsig`, `id-alg-xmssmt-hashsig`, `id-alg-sphincs-plus-128`, `id-alg-sphincs-plus-192`, or `id-alg-sphincs-plus-256`, then it MUST contain at least one of the following values:

-    nonRepudiation;
+    nonRepudiation; or
-    digitalSignature;
+    digitalSignature; or
-    keyCertSign; and
+    keyCertSign; or
     cRLSign.

-[RFC8708] defines the key usage for id-alg-hss-lms-hashsig, which is the same as for the keys above.
+Note that for certificates that indicate `id-alg-hss-lms-hashsig` the above definitions are more restrictive than the requirement defined in Section 4 of [RFC8708].

 # Signature Algorithms